pyeventsourcing/kurrentdbclient/README.md

 ## Connection strings<a id="connection-strings"></a>

-An KurrentDB connection string is a URI that conforms with one of two possible
+A KurrentDB connection string is a URI that conforms with one of two possible
 schemes: either the "kdb" scheme, or the "kdb+discover" scheme.

 The syntax and semantics of the KurrentDB URI schemes are described below.
 The